vbertone/apfelxx/README.md

 suitable for a wide range of tasks: from the solution of the DGLAP evolution equations to the computation of deep-inelastic-scattering (DIS) and single-inclusive-annihilation cross sections.
-Also more complex computations, like semi-inclusive DIS and Drell-Yan cross sections, are easily implementable in APFEL++.
+Also more complex computations, such as semi-inclusive DIS and Drell-Yan cross sections, are easily implementable in APFEL++.

 ## Download